Students are considered officially registered when they enroll in classes and have fulfilled all college-related financial obligations.

 Withdrawal from Course(s) by Student

 A student may withdraw from a course(s) during the first ten weeks of a semester (pro-rated for modular courses) and will receive a grade of "W." After the tenth week, students may not withdraw from courses unless the instructor concerned, the student's advisor, and the dean in the degree program in which the student is enrolled recommend such action to the Provost/VP for Academic Affairs.
 The recommendations must be in writing with supportive statements as to the extenuating circumstances which warrant the withdrawal.
 If permitted to withdraw, a grade of "W" will be assigned (see 4.11).
-Students may not initiate a withdrawal from a developmental course.
-Developmental courses are those with a course number below 100, for example 098.

 Withdrawal from Courses by Instructor